2022-2023 Undergraduate Bulletin

 FIN 3360 Analysis of Derivatives (4 Credits)

-This course provides a theoretical foundation for the pricing of contingent claims and for designing risk-management strategies.
-It discusses more advanced material in financial derivatives and is intended for students who have a quantitative background and are interested in enhancing their knowledge of the way in which derivatives can be analyzed.
-This course covers option pricing models, hedging techniques, and trading strategies.
-It also includes portfolio insurance, value-at-risk measure, multistep binomial trees to value American options, interest rate options, and other exotic options.
+The objective of this course is to provide a theoretical foundation for the pricing of contingent claims and for designing risk-management strategies.
+It is intended for students who have a more quantitative background and are interested in enhancing their knowledge of the way in which derivatives can be analyzed.
+This course covers: option pricing models, hedging techniques, trading strategies, portfolio insurance, value-at-risk measure, multistep binomial trees to value American options, interest rate options, and other exotic options.
 Prerequisites: FIN 3300.

 FIN 3410 Multinational Financial Management (4 Credits)

-Survey and analysis of financial management within and among multinational corporations; Eurodollars, Euromarkets and foreign currencies.
+This course provides a survey and analysis of financial management within an international arena.
+It covers Eurodollars, Euromarkets, and foreign currencies.
 Prerequisite: FIN 2800.

 FIN 3500 Financial Modeling (4 Credits)